Tambja/Reading-and-cleaning-data/README.md

 summary_data.txt <- Tidy data of the final data set

-Codebook.md <- A code book that described the variables and the transformation to the data that I made.
+Codebook.rmd <- A code book that described the variables and the transformation to the data that I made.